-The Treatment grades pool originated with all schools and grades using ST Math in Texas that reported the economically disadvantaged subgroup.
+The Treatment grades pool originated with all schools and grades using ST Math in Texas.
 From these schools, every grade that had used the ST Math program for the years 2014/15, 2015/16, and 2016/17 was identified.
 They comprise the Treatment grades pool for this evaluation of 4-year usage.